generalui/hooks-for-redux/README.md

 ## Tutorial

-#### Example A: Use and Set
+#### Tutorial A: Use and Set

 The core of hooks-for-redux is the `useRedux` method.
 There are two ways to call useRedux - with and without custom reducers.
-This first example shows the first, easiest way to use hooks-for-redux.
+This first tutorial shows the first, easiest way to use hooks-for-redux.

 > Concept: `useRedux` initializes redux state under the property-name you provide and returns an array, containing three things:
 >